Alonso-Lizano/Diana-V2/README.md

-DIANA
+# DIANA

-Application for android studio that allows interaction with personalized assistants
+Application for android studio that allows interaction with personalized assistants.